epalcu/metabolic-type-calculator/README.md

 ## Depenendencies
 - Python 3

-## Running locally
+## Setting up locally (only done once)
+Run the following command in your console/terminal:
-- pip install -r requirements.txt
+- `pip install -r requirements.txt`

+## Running the calculator
-- Update `testColumns.json` file with the list of functional and developmental column values
+Update `testColumns.json` file with the list of functional and developmental column values and run the following command in your console/terminal:
-- python3 app.py
+- `python3 app.py`

 ## Running tests
+Update `metabolicTestCases.json` file with another test case and run the following command in your console/terminal:
-- python -m pytest
+- `python -m pytest`